-EARLY COLLEGE CREDIT: Effective starting in the 2018-2019 school year, students who meet the eligibility criteria determined by District policy will be permitted to enroll in college courses through the UW System or a private, non-profit institute of higher education after completion of 8th grade.
+EARLY COLLEGE CREDIT: Students who meet the eligibility criteria determined by District policy will be permitted to enroll in college courses through the UW System or a private, non-profit institute of higher education after completion of 8th grade.
 If a student earns a failing grade in a college course they will be responsible to reimburse the School District of Elcho for the cost of tuition for the failed course.
 Failure to pass a class may result in being unable to register for courses in subsequent semesters.